-• Be provided at least 60 days before the proposed effective date of the allowances, scheduled surcharges, or revisions.

-- Describe the basis for determination of the allowances, scheduled surcharges, or revisions, including a statement of the specific items of equipment and function whose utility consumption requirements were included in determining the amounts of the allowances and schedule of surcharges. - Notify residents of the place where the PHA's documentation on which allowances and surcharges are based is available for inspection. - Provide all residents an opportunity to submit written comments during a period expiring not less than 30 days before the proposed effective date of the allowances, scheduled surcharges, or revisions.
+- Be provided at least 60 days before the proposed effective date of the allowances, scheduled surcharges, or revisions. - Describe the basis for determination of the allowances, scheduled surcharges, or revisions, including a statement of the specific items of equipment and function whose utility consumption requirements were included in determining the amounts of the allowances and schedule of surcharges. - Notify residents of the place where the PHA's documentation on which allowances and surcharges are based is available for inspection. - Provide all residents an opportunity to submit written comments during a period expiring not less than 30 days before the proposed effective date of the allowances, scheduled surcharges, or revisions.

-16-I.E. REASONABLE ACCOMMODATION [24 CFR 965.508]
+16-I.E. REASONABLE ACCOMMODATION AND INDIVIDUAL RELIEF [24\CFR-965.508]

-On request from a family that includes a disabled or elderly person, the PHA must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family [PH Occ GB, p.
+On request from a family-that includes a disabled or elderly person, the PHA, PHAs must approve a utility allowance that is higher than the applicable amount for the dwelling unit if a higher utility allowance is needed as a reasonable accommodation to make the program accessible to and usable by the family [with a disability [24 CFR 8 and 100, PH Occ GB, p.
 172].

-Likewise, residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [PH Occ GB, p.
+Likewise, residents with disabilities may not be charged for the use of certain resident-supplied appliances if there is a verified need for special equipment because of the disability [24 CFR 8 and 100, PH Occ GB, p.
 172].

-See Chapter 2 for policies regarding the request and approval of reasonable accommodations.
+See Chapter 2 for policies regarding the request and approval of reasonable accommodations,